DoD-Platform-One/bigbang/docs/guides/deployment-scenarios/multiple-ingress.md

 ### Load Balancers

-Load balancers are used to insure traffic is distributed to Istio's control plane running across the Kubernetes nodes.
+Load balancers are used to ensure traffic is distributed to Istio's control plane running across the Kubernetes nodes.
 In the diagram above, we only show one Kubernetes node for simplicity.
-But, most clusters are run with multiple nodes.
+However, most clusters are run with multiple nodes.
 Load balancers should be connected to all of the nodes.
-It is recommended that you use Layer 3/4 network load balancers in Big Bang since Istio can handle layer 7 routing and balancing.
+It is recommended that you use Layer 3/4 network load balancers in Big Bang since Istio can handle Layer 7 routing and balancing.

 #### Public Load Balancer

 Public load balancers must be created independent of Big Bang.
-This is because the cluster is deployed in a private subnet and therefore does not have access to create resources in the public, internet-facing subnet.
+This is because the cluster is deployed in a private subnet and therefore, does not have access to create resources in the public, internet-facing subnet.
 In order for the load balancer, in the public subnet, to communicate to the Istio's Ingress Gateway, in the private subnet, node ports must be used.
 Node ports will bind a port on each cluster node to a listener in the ingress gateway.
 The load balancer will distribute traffic on that port to the cluster nodes.

 > Not all deployments have a public subnet.
 For example, a private network that can only be accessed through a VPN would not have a public subnet and not require any public load balancers.

 In Big Bang, this is how you would setup an ingress gateway for Node Ports: